DheerajRawandhe/React-Routing/README.md

 ## React Routing
 I created a simple React Router setup that includes navigation and multiple pages (Home, About, Login, and User).
-The Navbar is included on each page to allow users to navigate easily
+The Navbar is included on each page to allow users to navigate easily.

 ### Key Features :-
 - Routing with react-router-dom